 How does the PLA process work?

 Prior learning is demonstrated through a portfolio that describes your experience and learning.
-You may either prepare a portfolio on your own, or take a 2-credit PLA Seminar to guide you through the process of preparing your portfolio.

 Step 1: Research

 Identify courses in our academic catalog that match your prior experience.